Bass recorder (Click here)

 I try not to buy more.
 I love the fact that they are completely mechanical and can be taken apart and put back together with only a screwdriver.
 And I am fond of their wheezy tone that can credibly play tunes from Palestrina to Procul Harum with Piaf in between.

 On these pages (click on links below), I hope to explain how I try to repair them with photos and descriptions of my problems, containing the kind of simple information that I am always grateful to find when I stumble upon it.
 I have no expertise or qualifications for the work.
+I am not into restoration.
+I just want to maintain them in order to be able to keep them playing.

 Portable Melodeon, made in Boston, circa 1860